Travels with V

 Colombo part two

-We have some problems finding places to eat in Colombo.
-The restaurants are few and not very nice wherever we go.
-One evening we’re cruising Kolupitaya, south of Galle Green, where there are supposed to be some good eateries.
+For some reason we have problems finding places to eat in Colombo.
+Wherever we go the restaurants are few and not very nice .
+One evening we’re cruising in Kolupitaya, south of Galle Green, where we’ve heard there are some good eateries.
 But we find nothing.
-We ask a taxidriver to help us, but even he has problems finding one.
+We ask a taxidriver to help us, and even he has difficulties finding one.

-After much driving he finds one.
+Anyway, after much driving and asking around he finds one.
 Hidden behind an office front, two stories up is a place called Raja Bojun.
-The simplistic furniture first makes us skeptical, but it turns out they have a fantastic curry buffet.
+The simplistic furniture at first makes us skeptical, but it turns out they have a fantastic curry buffet.
 Beef, pork, seafood and vegetable curry, one stronger than the other.
 I eat some of everything except the prawn curry.
 V tries also that one and of course she gets sick.
 Avoid prawns in restaurants, I say.

 The next day we stroll around the big Virahamadevi park, a green lung in Colombo.
-And a friendly man approaches, showing us his ID for a park biologist, offering to guide us.
-He knows every tree and bush by name, but when we feel we’ve seen enough and want to say goodbye he reaches out for a payment.
-V tried to warn me as he approached, and I have of course been set up by a typical scam in Sri Lanka.
-People show you some kind of fake ID and start to guide you with no agreement.
-You have to say a very clear No! from the start.
+And a friendly man approaches us, showing his ID as a park biologist, and offering to guide us.
+He knows every tree and bush by name, but when we feel we’ve seen enough and want to say goodbye he reaches out a hand for a payment.
+V tried to warn me as he approached, and I have of course been set up by a typical Sri Lanka scam.
+Someone shows you some kind of (fake) ID and starts to guide you with no previous agreement.
+You have to state very clear: No thanks! from the start.

 South of the park there is a calm and nice area with lots of foreign embassies and cricket lawns.
-By one of those, the Columbo Cricket Club we find a clubhouse with a rooftop bar, called Floor by O!
+By one of those, the Columbo Cricket Club, we find a rooftop bar, called Floor by O!
 All their menu items are named after top hit songs.
 We are the only guests apart from a group of young men dressed in the sharp fashion, and with very shiny hair.